OpenBB-finance/OpenBB/website/content/sdk/reference/ta/wma.md

 ---
 title: wma
-description: This page provides a comprehensive guide on how to get the Weighted Moving Average (WMA) for stock using OpenBB's wma function.
+description: "This page provides a comprehensive guide on how to get the Weighted Moving" Average (WMA) for stock using OpenBB's wma function.
 This includes relevant parameters and return values.
 keywords: